 Isabel Fernandez-Mateo is the Adecco Professor of Strategy and Entrepreneurship at London Business School.
-A native of Spain, she obtained her PhD from the MIT Sloan School of Management and has been a visiting faculty member at the University of Chicago, INSEAD, and the University of New South Wales (Sydney).
+A native of Spain, she obtained her PhD from the MIT Sloan School of Management and has been a visiting faculty member at the University of Chicago, INSEAD, the University of New South Wales (Sydney), and Harvard Business School.

 She is an expert on how relationships influence career outcomes – particularly in hiring, job transitions, and career advancement.
 She also studies gender diversity in the executive labor market.
 In her recent work, she examines the organizational and social barriers that prevent women’s access to positions of leadership.